-- Child Development is a prerequisite for all methods courses. - Six hours of student teaching or two years of teaching experience are required for ACSI Certification.
+- Six hours of student teaching or two years of teaching experience are required for ACSI Certification.
 EDU-4682 (4) Educational Issues and Applications is intended as an alternative option for students with previous teaching or other educational experience/ goals who do not need the full 6 hours of student teaching for ACSI certification. - The Christian School Education degree is designed to prepare classroom teachers and as such, the General Studies core listed here should be considered only a minimum of preparation.
 In addition to these courses it is highly recommended that the student complete additional courses in English, Speech, and History.
-Students desiring to teach in a secondary classroom will need to meet ACSI requirements for endorsement in a subject area and may also desire to validate subject expertise by completing the
+Students desiring to teach in a secondary classroom will need to meet ACSI requirements for endorsement in a subject area and may also desire to validate subject expertise by completing the appropriate PRAXIS exam.